abo-abo/function-args/README.md

 ### `moo-propose-virtual`

 Lists the virtual members of current class' parents.
+The selected candidate will be inserted at point.

 ![screenshot](https://raw.github.com/abo-abo/function-args/master/doc/screenshot-3.png)

 ### `moo-propose-override`

 Lists all member functions of current class' parents.
+The selected candidate will be inserted at point.

 ![screenshot](https://raw.github.com/abo-abo/function-args/master/doc/screenshot-2.png)